HubertusWeber/MacPaw/README.md

 ### ⚙️ Config/
 Configuration files that are too small for their own repository:
 - **aerospace.toml**: Configuration for the Aerospace window manager
+- **starship.toml**: Configuration for the Starship cross-shell prompt

 ## 📖 Documentation